(a) In General.

 person with whom they have a professional relationship.

-(2) Licensees seek professional assistance for any
+(2) Licensees shall seek professional assistance for

-impair their competency.
+to impair their competency.

 have supervisory evaluative, or other authority such as students,